Nairobi travel guide

 Also within the reserve is a Masai village that holds demonstrations of traditional dances and music as a source of tourist income for the local communities of the Masai Mara National Reserve.
 Traditionally the lands were used by the Masai for their herds of cattle and the settlement programs set up to compensate for their displacement have only recently been accepted, albeit reluctantly.
 The proud warriors have become a symbol of tribal Kenya with their beadwork, feathers, spears, decorated gourds and red blankets.
 Today the Masai communities are allowed to hunt and graze their animals in the reserve, and the occasional flash of red glimpsed between the thorn trees and bush on the fringes of the Mara has become a natural part of the Mara's character.

 Nairobi is possibly the best place in Africa to stock up on crafts and curios.
-The quality and prices of goods are not matched elsewhere, so make the most of a stay here to stock up.
+The quality and prices of goods is not matched elsewhere, so make the most of a stay here to stock up.
 The local vendors will test your bargaining skills so be prepared to haggle.
 Typical souvenirs include Kamba woodcarvings, African masks, Kisii soapstone carvings, Masai beadwork colourful fabrics, handmade rugs and the distinctive square cloth known as kangas or kikhois.
 Do not attempt to buy precious stones or jewellery from freelance vendors.